Christian Jakobsen

-Christian "Greko" Jakobsen (/da/; born 27 March 1993) is a Danish professional footballer who plays for Icelandic 1. deild karla club Þór Akureyri.
+Christian "Greko" Jakobsen (/da/; born 27 March 1993) is a Danish professional footballer who plays for Icelandic Besta deild karla club Þór Akureyri.

 Club career

 Hvidovre

 A youth product of Hvidovre IF, Greko made his senior debut for the first team as an under-19 player against Rishøj Boldklub.
 On 2 November 2012, he scored a hat-trick after coming on as a substitute in a 2nd Division match against IF Skjold Birkerød.
 On 15 January 2013, Greko signed a new two-year contract with Hvidovre.

 Roskilde

 On 8 August 2014, it was announced that Greko would be the new signing of FC Roskilde valid from the new year, as he would become a free agent.
 There, he was set to be the replacement for Emil Nielsen, who had moved to Norwegian club Rosenborg.

 He made his debut for Roskilde on 25 March 2015, in a 0–2 defeat against HB Køge in the 1st Division.
 A strong six-month stretch for the club, in which he scored 7 goals in 14 appearances and became club top goalscorer that season, attracted considerable interest from Danish Superliga clubs.